TrustlyInc/trustly-android-example/README.md

 # About this demo

-This app demo has a propose to demonstrate how to implement to use the Android SDK.
+This app demo has a propose to demonstrate how to implement and use the Android SDK.